France braces for record 45 Celsius as Europe melts

 By midday the mercury had already risen above 40 Celsius in several parts of southern France, and was expected to spike past the record high of 44.1C (111.4 Fahrenheit) hit in August 2003 — a temperature more typical of Saudi Arabia.

-Four administrative departments were placed on red alert, signaling temperatures of “dangerous intensity”.
+Four administrative departments were placed on red alert, signalling temperatures of “dangerous intensity”.

 Temperatures in parts of Spain were expected to hit a new June record of 43C on Friday.